 Nearly any limping that lasts more than a few minutes should be cause for concern.
 A strange or labored gait does not, however, always constitute a medical emergency.
-For example, if you are certain that your dog has a minor injury to its paw, administering basic first aid may be sufficient.
-Do not administer over-the-counter pain medication or attempt to address severe injuries on your own.
-Policyholders can take advantage of access to the 24/7 Vet Helpline during situations such as these to determine how they can best help their pet.
+For example, if you are certain that your dog has a minor injury to their paw, administering basic first aid may be sufficient.
+Do not administer over-the-counter pain medication for humans or attempt to address severe injuries on your own.
+AKC Pet insurance policyholders (coverage underwritten by Independence American Insurance Company) can take advantage of access to the 24/7 Vet Helpline during situations like these to determine how they can best help their pet.

 Certain causes of both sudden and gradual limping require immediate medical attention.
 Visit your veterinarian or local emergency clinic immediately if your dog exhibits any of the following symptoms:

 Also, watch out for other symptoms you might associate with an illness.
 An injured dog may vomit, appear lethargic, or exhibit strange and repetitive behaviors.

 Transporting Injured Dogs

 When transporting injured dogs, handle them delicately to avoid exacerbating the pain.
 Carry small and mid-sized dogs and, if possible, consider fashioning a makeshift stretcher for larger ones.
 Remember, some dogs may become aggressive and self-protective when they’re in extreme pain -- even dogs who have never lashed out before.
 Take care to protect your pet and yourself throughout this tense period.

 Visit the Vet

 As they examine your dog, your veterinarian will ask questions including:

 - Which of your dog’s legs is affected?